 The capsuleer’s primary method of interacting with the galaxy will be through piloting a starship.
 His or her training will dictate the effectiveness of ships.
 The capsuleer itself sees limited use as a portrait indicating who is communicating in chat and to navigate the limited captain’s quarters.

 One of the most important services a station can provide is basic medical cloning.
 Capsuleers are the demigods of space, near immortal due to the benefits of cloning.
 Should a capsuleer meet the wrong end of a 1400mm Howitzer, a remote clone will be activated in a preset station at the moment of death.
-Clones will only retain a certain amount of information, dependent on the quality of the clone.
-Predictably clone price rises with clone quality.
-It is important to always remember to update clones, lest you forget how to fly your battlecruiser.
+The medical clone is able to be set locally within a station or remotely once per year.

 Every capsuleer from the lowest frigate pilot to the richest industry mogul is a member of a corporation.
 Each capsuleer begins in a basic corporation, which provides only the most basic of support.
 New capsuleers are encouraged to seek out aid from more established groups at their earliest convenience.
 Joining other corporations does present rather large risks such as war, though.
 A new capsuleer shouldn’t be dissuaded from joining another corporation due to aforementioned risks.
 In most cases, the benefit of help from a small community outweigh any potential risks.